Becoming an HVAC Mechanic: Education & Certification

 For example, the Local 250 in Los Angeles offers a highly selective five-year HVAC apprenticeship that requires those chosen to complete at least 216 hours of classroom training per year and a total of 8,000 hours of on-the-job training.
 During this time, apprentices are paid a percentage of a fully trained technician’s salary.

-Step 3: Complete required certification (timeline varies)
+Step 3: Complete the required certification (timeline varies)

 All technicians who will work with refrigerants must earn EPA Section 608 certification.
 Section 608 training and certification are typically part of any HVAC program.
 If certification is not offered as part of a training program, technicians must pursue the certification on their own before entering the AC workforce.